 Leaving Kenmare was sad, it was truly a fantastic place.
 We started our tenth and final day of walking heading back to Killarney.
 We spent most of the day on the Old Kenmare Road, which brought us up to Lissyclearig, offering us views to die for.
 Much of this day was familiar sights such as the Torc Waterfall and Muckross House and Abbey but they’re so beautiful, I would see them a thousand times over.

-We decided to continue our holiday on.
+We decided to continue our holiday on hiking the Kerry Way.
 Everything is relatively close in Ireland so seeing all the cities that you want to in a few days is completely doable.
 We went and saw the Cliffs of Moher, Galway, Belfast, and Dublin.

-The country is absolutely like something you have never seen before and of course, it was a bonus to see the beautiful places my grandfather recalled gallivanting through.
+The country is absolutely like something you have never seen before and of course, it was a bonus to see the beautiful places my grandfather recalled gallivanting through and hiking the Kerry Way.

 We are sorry that this post was not useful for you!